moadel321/Agents-Factory-V2/DOCUMENTATION.md

 2.  **FlowState Dataclass**: A static `FlowState` class is defined to manage session state.
 3.  **BaseFlowAgent Class**: A base class that centralizes plugin initialization (STT, TTS, LLM) and utility methods (`say_or_skip`, `_route_to`, `end_call_if_needed`).
 It reads configuration directly from the `flow` object.
 4.  **Task Implementations**: The Python classes for the built-in tasks (`SendSMSTask`, `TransferCallTask`, `RestWebhookTask`) are included.
-5.  **Declarative FLOW_SPEC**: In `declarative` mode, the template emits a `FLOW_SPEC` (a Python dict) that maps each node to its type, class, and outgoing edges.
-The central router consults it for transitions, including terminal fallbacks.
+5.  **Declarative FLOW_SPEC**: Maps each node to its class/type and edges.
+The router auto‑advances only on single‑edge nodes.
-6.  **Generated Agent Classes**: This is the main dynamic section.
-The template iterates through `flow.nodes` from the IR and generates a dedicated Python class for each node.
+6.  **Generated Agent Classes**: For each node, a Python class with:
+   - Conversation nodes with captures: one `collect(...)` tool to record values and advance.
+   - Conversation nodes without captures: only edge tools.
+   - Multi‑edge nodes: no router auto‑selection; require an explicit edge tool call.
-7.  **Entrypoint**: The standard `prewarm` and `entrypoint` functions required to run the agent as a LiveKit worker.
+7.  **Entrypoint**: Standard `prewarm` and `entrypoint` for a LiveKit worker.

 ### How JSON Schema Maps to Template Variables